Thinking about live streaming but don’t have a PC? Luckily, live streaming software like Streamlabs Desktop is available for macOS.

 How to Go Live on Facebook

-Now that you’ve set up your live stream with alerts and sources, you can press the “go live” button in the bottom right corner of Streamlabs OBS.
+Now that you’ve set up your live stream with alerts and sources, you can press the “go live” button in the bottom right corner of Streamlabs Desktop.
 After you click on that, the following screen will appear.

 From here, you can update the title of the live stream, the description, and the destination.